Gameonn/Sleepy-Quotes/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/8Y3J4ucAMQpSnYTwwWW8) was to build an application to complete the given user stories.

+## Browser Support

+At present, we officially aim to support the last two versions of the following browsers:

+* Chrome
+* Edge
+* Firefox
+* Safari

 ## How To Use